Hope-based comms: a strategy for change

 Hope-based communications is a pragmatic approach to winning support for policies and advocacy positions by showing how they will work.
 Hope-based communications acts on the principle that we should be focused on building the world we want, setting the agenda with our values, our goals, our mission.
 When it is so tempting to reacting to our opponent's frames and actions, it offers a simple formula for telling stories of our own that contribute to the long-term changes in ideas, attitudes and behaviour we want to bring about.

 How can you be hopeful when things are so dire?
 Hope is necessary to make people believe the change you seek is possible and desirable.
 It is also about understanding the audience we are communicating with, so that we can cultivate empathy for the people whose voices and stories we want them to hear.
 Hope is about getting through hard times together.
 The darker the situation the more you need hope.
-You can read my longer guide to hope-based communications here.

 “Hope involves a vision of the good world that might ensue, and, often at least, actions related to getting there.”